-Here are the three winners in alphabetical order:
+Here are the winners in alphabetical order:

 The biomonitoring station is a set of sensors and modules to collect, store and disseminate data on environmental stressors disturbing and damaging forest ecosystems.
 Some examples include monitoring air pollution, detecting early forest fires, and checking unwanted vehicles along forest roads.